MusongKwon/JagCoach/README.md

 ## Example usage

-Below is an example of JagCoach being used to grade a students presentation.
+Below is an example of JagCoach being used to grade a student's presentation.